 If predictive templates reflect the mechanism of hallucinations, then their strength should fluctuate at a timescale compatible with the duration of hallucinatory experiences.
-To assess the temporal dynamics of the predictive templates, we estimated HMMs that inferred transitions between two latent states, each state linked to a logistic regression model that predicted trial-wises responses yt (alarms versus rejections) from the target contrast at the current trial (βs×st) and the response at the preceding trial (βp×yt, please note that these logistic regression models were independent of the presented noise, and target orientation).
+To assess the temporal dynamics of the predictive templates, we estimated HMMs that inferred transitions between two latent states, each state linked to a logistic regression model that predicted trial-wise responses yt (alarms versus rejections) from the target contrast at the current trial (βs×st) and the response at the preceding trial (βp×yt, please note that these logistic regression models were independent of the presented noise, and target orientation).
 In line with previous results5,7, the HMMs revealed slow alternations between an external mode, where perception closely followed external stimulus (βS>βP), and an internal mode, where perception was strongly biased by preceding experiences (βP > βS, δBIC relative to a one-state control model: -1156).
 Participants spent 28.7 ± 3.5% of their time in internal mode, with alternation between modes occurring in intervals of 59.1 ± 8.8 trials, corresponding to 118.21 ± 17.6 sec.

 The internal mode increased the rate of false alarms relative to external mode (0.1 ± 0.02, T(109) = 4.61, p = 1.1×10−5, Figure X).
 In the internal mode, perception depended more on the stimuli presented at the preceding trial (1 ± 0.06, z = 16.86, p = 8.76×10−64) and less on the stimulus presented at the current trial (−1.16 ± 0.15, z = −7.64, p = 2.18×10−14).
 Alarms during the internal mode were associated with a close-to-vertical noise-power-peak that was shifted toward the orientation of the stimulus presented at the preceding trial (19.87 ± 6.73, T(20.28) = 2.95, p = 7.82×10−3).
 This shift was not observed during the external mode (−3.67 ± 6.27, T(20.15) = −0.59, p = 0.56, Figure X).
 These findings confirmed criterion 2: the predictive templates that drive false alarms are dynamic, carry content, and fluctuate at a timescale compatible with the duration of individual hallucinatory experiences.

-By combining HMMs with the classification image approach5,6, we show that the false alarms observed in our study are perceptual phenomena, characterized by specific contents, and driven by dynamic predictive templates, governed by transitions between external and internal modes of perception that alternate a a timescale compatible with the on- and offset of hallucinatory experiences.
+By combining HMMs with the classification image approach5,6, we show that the false alarms observed in our study are perceptual phenomena, characterized by specific contents, and driven by dynamic predictive templates, governed by transitions between external and internal modes of perception that alternate on a timescale compatible with the on- and offset of hallucinatory experiences.
 Future research should explore whether false alarms, and ultimately clinical hallucinations, can be mitigated by interventions that disrupt the internal mode.

 Methods